-In preparation for week one, parents should start by pre-reading the Letter from Yogger LeFossa (pg.
+Parent, please start by pre-reading the Letter from Yogger LeFossa (pg.
 6-7) and the corresponding Note from the Publisher (pg.
 322-3), as these will give you a sense of the workbook and our hopes for your time in it.
 Hopefully you will laugh a bit!